 Special Rules: Select one fighter to work this territory.
 If the dice roll for Income for this territory is a double, the fighter working this territory has caught a stomach bug.
-They are placed in Recovery with severe intestinal distress.
+They are placed in Recovery with severe intestinal distress and collect no Income.